-The Canadian Precast/Prestressed Concrete Institute (CPCI) and the Canadian Concrete Pipe and Precast Association (CCPPA) have agreed to merge their existing certification programs, the CPCI Certification Program for Structural, Architectural and Specialty Products and Production Processes (CPCI Certification) and the Plant Prequalification Program for Precast Concrete Drainage Products (PPP), in order to create an independently administered third-party audited certification program, the Canadian Precast Concrete Quality Assurance (CPCQA) Certification.
-The new program will combine the strengths and brand of the two existing programs into one stronger program.
+The Canadian Precast/Prestressed Concrete Institute (CPCI) and the Canadian Concrete Pipe and Precast Association (CCPPA) have merged their existing certification programs, the CPCI Certification Program for Structural, Architectural and Specialty Products and Production Processes (CPCI Certification) and the Plant Prequalification Program for Precast Concrete Drainage Products (PPP), creating an independently administered third-party audited certification program, the Canadian Precast Concrete Quality Assurance (CPCQA) Certification.
+The program combines the strengths and brand of the two existing programs into one stronger program.

-The program will operate as a separate entity from both CPCI and CCPPA.
-Although CPCI and CCPPA will fund the annual operations, the CPCI Board of Directors and the CCPPA Board of Directors will not be involved in the operation of the new program.
-Likewise, CPCI and CCPPA staff will not be involved in the operations nor will they participate as part of the new Quality Assurance Council.
-CPCI and CCPPA will, however, be involved in marketing the CPCQA program to the construction industry and to government agencies as part of introducing and advancing the new program to various audiences.
+The program operates as a separate entity from both CPCI and CCPPA.
+Although CPCI and CCPPA fund the annual operations, the CPCI Board of Directors and the CCPPA Board of Directors are not involved in the operation of this program.
+Likewise, CPCI and CCPPA staff are not involved in the operations nor do they participate as part of the new Quality Assurance Council.
+CPCI and CCPPA are involved in marketing the CPCQA program to the construction industry and to government agencies as part of introducing and advancing the program to various audiences.

-The new joint venture is incorporated under the Canada not-for-profit corporations act and will comply with all the governance rules of the act, as well as a jointly signed services agreement between CCPPA and CPCI.
-The bylaws will be in accordance with Corporations Canada guidelines.
+This joint venture is incorporated under the Canada Not-for-profit Corporations Act and complies with all the governance rules of the act, as well as a jointly signed services agreement between CCPPA and CPCI.
+The bylaws are in accordance with Corporations Canada guidelines.

-The program will be governed by its own Board of Directors.
-A Quality Assurance Council (QAC) will report directly to the Board, as will the Managing Director for the program.
-The ACO will report directly to the QAC.
+The program is governed by its own Board of Directors.
+A Quality Assurance Council (QAC) reports directly to the Board, as does the Managing Director for the program.
+The ACO reports directly to the QAC.

 Composition of Quality Assurance Council

-Similar to the councils from the previous certification programs, the Quality Assurance Council will have a minimum of ten and a maximum of twenty-four committee members:
+Similar to the councils from the previous certification programs, the Quality Assurance Council has a minimum of ten and a maximum of twenty-four committee members:

 Role of the Quality Assurance Council

-Similar to the councils from the previous certification programs, the Quality Assurance Council's role will be to plan, formulate, oversee and review the CPCQA Certification Program.
-The QAC will also:
+Similar to the councils from the previous certification programs, the Quality Assurance Councilís role is to plan, formulate, oversee and review the CPCQA Certification Program.
+The QAC also:

-The Quality Assurance Council may make recommendations from time to time for the consideration of the Board; however the Board has final decision-making responsibility as the Directors are responsible for the management and supervision of the activities and affairs of the Corporation.
+The Quality Assurance Council may make recommendations from time to time for the consideration of the CPCQA Board.
+However, the CPCQA Board has final decision making responsibility as the Directors are responsible for the management and supervision of the activities and affairs of the CPCQA.

-The former engineering/inspection companies that acted separately as the Accredited Certification Organization (ACO) for the two prior certification programs have formed a new combined entity, Canadian Certification Services (CCS), to serve as one Accredited Certification Organization (ACO) for the New Program:
+The former engineering/inspection companies that acted separately as the Accredited Certification Organization (ACO) for the two prior certification programs have formed a new combined entity, Canadian Certification Services (CCS), to serve as one Accredited Certification Organization (ACO) for the program:

 ACO for the former CPCI Certification Program